-^{} quantity targets in the CD approach are for the second stage models as the first stage targets are those from the traditional cost efficiency approach (FM)
+quantity targets in the CD approach are for the second stage models as the first stage targets are those from the traditional cost efficiency approach (FM)

-Results in Table 2 show that under the Farrell cost efficiency model (FM) unit C is overall cost efficient, and the remaining units have unit C as their benchmark for cost minimisation, except unit B (since the price of input 2 for unit B is 8 times lower than the price of input 1, the cost minimising point for unit B is point E and not point C).
+$\ast\ast$ We replaced Market efficiency by price efficiency in the CD approach for ease of comparison for cost minimisation, except unit B (since the price of input 2 for unit B is 8 times lower than the price of input 1, the cost minimising point for unit B is point E and not point C).
 This approach assumes that prices are exogenous, and as a result the fact that unit's C prices are twice those of unit D is not reflected in the efficiency score of this unit.